Susan Kornetsky, MPH - Chair

 Walter L. Straus, MD, MPHWalter L. Straus is the Associate Vice President, Clinical Safety and Risk Management 2, Merck & Co, Inc. He has involvement in issues ranging from molecular epidemiology, to development of patient-reported outcome measures for use in clinical trials, through to assessment of the safety and effectiveness of marketed products.
 While much of his work is done in support of clinical research, his group is also involved in basic research.
 Additionally, since so much of the burden of vaccine preventable diseases falls on developing countries, Dr. Straus' team is also involved in epidemiologic assessment of disease in areas of the world normally outside of sphere that has historically characterized pharmaceutical development.
 This activity has led to his active involvement in internal discussions about proper research ethical considerations for research in developing countries.
 Dr. Straus is a former Epidemic Intelligence Service Officer at the Centers for Disease Control and Prevention, and has served as a consultant to the World Health Organization and other non-governmental organizations.
 His primary medical ethics focus is upon ensuring appropriate research protection for vaccine research in developing countries.
 His team is active in scientific presentations and publications.
 He serves as a Technical Consultant to the AHRQ Center for Education and Research on Therapeutics at the University of Alabama, and holds an adjunct appointment with the Center for Clinical Epidemiology and Biostatistics, University of Pennsylvania.
 Dr. Straus serves as a member of the Finance Committee.

-David Strauss, MDDavid Strauss is director of psychiatric research at the New York State Psychiatric Institute (NYSPI) and vice chair for research administration, ethics, and policy in the Columbia University Department of Psychiatry.
-He oversees NYSPI's 23 research divisions and 10 research centers, its core imaging facilities, animal care, and research oversight functions.
+David Strauss, MDDavid Strauss is the Director of Research Operations and Compliance, New York State Psychiatric Institute, Columbia University Department of Psychiatry.
 From 2000 until 2010, Dr. Strauss chaired the NYSPI IRB and directed the Office of Humans Subjects Research.
 He co-chairs Columbia University's Standing Committee on the Conduct of Research, and serves as co-director of the Ethics, Public Policy, and Human Rights Core of the current HIV Center for Clinical and Behavioral Studies.
 Dr. Strauss is past recipient of two NIH grants on research ethics training and the enhancement of human subjects oversight for psychiatric research.
 He is a former member of SACHRP and completed work as co-chair of its Subcommittee on the Inclusion of Individuals with Impaired Decision-making in Research.
-He currently serves on a SACHRP subcommittee charged with developing recommendations to enhance Subpart A or the “Common Rule.”
+He currently serves on a SACHRP subcommittee charged with developing recommendations to enhance Subpart A or the "Common Rule."
 Dr. Strauss practices psychiatry and psychopharmacology, and teaches, lectures, and consults widely on matters of human subjects protections and applied research ethics.
-Dr. Strauss was a co-chair for the 2012, 2013, and 2014 AER Conferences and serves as Chair of the Public Policy Committee.
+He serves on PRIM&R's Board of Directors and is Chair of the Public Policy Committee.

 Elisa A. Hurley, PhDElisa A. Hurley, PhD, is the executive director of Public Responsibility in Medicine and Research (PRIM&R).
 In that capacity, she has overall strategic and operational responsibility for PRIM&R's staff, programs, and organizational relationships, and leads the organization in the execution of its mission.
 Dr. Hurley also teaches webinars and short courses for PRIM&R; serves as a blog contributor for both PRIM&R and other research-focused organizations; and represents PRIM&R and its mission at meetings in the United States and abroad.
 Prior to taking on the role of executive director in April 2014, Dr. Hurley served for three years as PRIM&R's education director.
 She oversaw curriculum development and faculty cultivation for the organization's suite of in-person and virtual educational programs; managed PRIM&R's public policy activities; and served as a member of the senior management team.
 She is a moral philosopher by training.
 Prior to arriving at PRIM&R in December 2010, she was an assistant professor of philosophy at The University of Western Ontario, where her research and teaching focused on biomedical ethics, metaethics, and moral psychology.
 Dr. Hurley received a BA in philosophy from Brown University in 1996, a PhD in philosophy from Georgetown University in 2006, and held a Greenwall Fellowship in Bioethics and Health Policy at the Johns Hopkins Berman Institute of Bioethics and Georgetown University's Kennedy Institute of Ethic from 2006 to 2007.
 She is most recently co-author of a chapter on the past and present of human subject protections in Human Subjects Research Regulation: Perspectives on the Future (MIT Press, 2014) and a commentary in Hastings Center Special Report: The Intersection of Research Fraud and Human Subjects Research: A Regulatory Review (2014).
 She also currently serves as a nonaffiliated member on both an institutional review board and an institutional animal care and use committee.